 A Writer Writes

-Michael Varga is a retired American diplomat, who spent much of his career in the Middle East.
+Michael Varga (Chad 1977–79) is a retired American diplomat, who spent much of his career in the Middle East.
 The BBC broadcast his short story “There Are No Kangaroos In Egypt,” and four of his plays have been produced and one published (Payable Upon Return; Juniper Press, 1983).
-His essay was used by the Peace Corps as the introduction to a book, Uncommon Journeys: Peace Corps Adventures Across Cultures, published in 2004.
+One of his essays was used by the Peace Corps as the introduction to a book, Uncommon Journeys: Peace Corps Adventures Across Cultures, published in 2004.
 Other stories, essays and poems of his have appeared in The Atlanta Journal-Constitution, The Philadelphia Inquirer, The South Bend Tribune, The Foreign Service Journal, Commonweal, Archer, Earthwise, The New Jersey Poetry Monthly, Notre Dame Magazine, The Scholastic, Cabin Fever, and Rider University Magazine.
 The Peace Corps has a slideshow on its website about his service in Chad, entitled “Africa Colors A Destiny.”
 This essay was first published in Literal Latte in 2011.

 Addicted to Chad